 The side scan sonar was operated at range scales of 50, 75, or 100 meters, depending upon the line spacing, which was determined by water depth.
-Line spacing was set to 40 meters in areas where the water depth was less than 12 feet, 60 meters at depths between 12 and 20 feet, and 90 meters in depths greater than 20 feet.
-The criteria of acquiring 200% SSS coverage for object detection was accomplished using the aforementioned parameters and Technique 1 as set forth in Section 6.1 of the HSSD (2010), in which a single survey was conducted with the tracklines separated by less than one-half the distance required for 100-percent coverage.
+Line spacing was generally set to 40 meters in water depths of 0 to 25 feet (7.62 m), 60 meters in depths between 25 and 35 feet (7.62 - 10.67 m), and 90 meters in depths greater than 35 feet (10.67 m).
+The shallowest charted depth determined the range scale and line spacing used.
+For example, if the shallowest charted sounding is 21 ft while the deepest charted sounding on that line is 34 ft, a line spacing of 40 m and a range scale of 50 m would be used for the entire line.
+The criteria of acquiring 200% SSS coverage for object detection was accomplished using the aforementioned parameters and Technique 1 as set forth in Section 6.1 of the HSSD (2011), in which a single survey was conducted with the tracklines separated by less than one-half the distance required for 100-percent coverage.

 A Subsea Systems Cable Payout Indicator was used to digitally record the tow cable length from the sheave.
-These cable out values were recorded in the sidescan .xtf files, and later used for layback calculations.
+The cable out values were recorded in the sidescan .xtf files, and later used for layback calculations.
 Cable out was also noted in the acquisition logs.
 The side scan sonar was generally towed at heights of the required 8 to 20 percent of the range scale, although due to factors depth and noise, the side scan sonar was occasionally towed at heights of less than 8 to 20 percent of the range scale.
 Confidence checks were observed and recorded in the logs.

-Chesapeake Technologies SonarWiz4 Map4 V4.03.0091 software was used for data collection.
+Chesapeake Technologies SonarWiz Map4 V4.03.0091 software was used for data collection.
 C&C Technologies' proprietary Hydromap software was used to layback correct the side scan sonar data.
-Following layback correction, side scan sonar data was processed, evaluated and contacts identified using SonarWiz4 Map4 V4.04.0118 in the field and during post-field operations.
+Following layback correction, side scan sonar data was processed, evaluated and contacts identified using SonarWiz5 V5.01.0026 in the field and SonarWiz5 V.5.03.0027 and SonarWiz5 V5.04.0031 during post-field operations.
 Details on the processing workflow are outlined in section B.2.